Everything about Jobs/Projects

 Written by Teresa Bui

-Uptick helps you manage small to large multi-task Projects through our Jobs module.
+Uptick helps you manage small to large multi-task Projects through our Projects module.
 This module allows you to effectively run projects up to $1M, easily track costs against budget across multiple tasks, cost centres and project codes, and manage progress claim invoicing.

 Setup